There are many different types of depression. The condition can be classified as mild, moderate or severe, depending on your symptoms.

 - Severe or major depression.
 This makes you feel uninterested in doing anything and daily activities are almost impossible, including eating and sleeping.
+You may feel like you’ve lost touch with reality.
+For example, you may have hallucinations (hearing, seeing or smelling things that aren't there) or delusions (irrational beliefs).
+This is known as psychosis.

 - Dysthymia.
 This is a type of depression in which your mood is regularly low, lasting at least two years.
 The symptoms are milder than other types of depression.
-It’s also known as subthreshold depression.

-- a continuous low or irritable mood
+- a continuous low mood

 - a loss of interest in the things you usually enjoy doing